opensearch-project/documentation-website/_job-scheduler-plugin/index.md

 ## Building a plugin for Job Scheduler

 OpenSearch plugin developers can extend the Job Scheduler plugin to schedule jobs to perform on the cluster.
-Jobs you can schedule include running aggregation queries against raw data and saving the aggregated data into a new index every hour, or continuing to monitor the shard allocation by calling the OpenSearch API and then posting the output to a webhook.
+Jobs you can schedule include running aggregation queries against raw data, saving the aggregated data to a new index every hour, or continuing to monitor the shard allocation by calling the OpenSearch API and then posting the output to a webhook.

 For examples of building a plugin that utilizes the Job Scheduler plugin, see the Job Scheduler [README](https://github.com/opensearch-project/job-scheduler/blob/main/README.md).